NCI-Agency/anet/docs/INSTALL.md

 ## Environment

 - **Hardware**: ANET does not have specific required hardware.
 Hardware recommendations are:
-	- 1x Windows Application Server (50GB HDD, 16 GB RAM, 4x CPU Cores)
+	- 1x Application Server (50GB HDD, 16 GB RAM, 4x CPU Cores) with Windows 2016 or newer, or RHEL 7.6 or newer
-	- 1x Microsoft SQL Server (2016 or greater) Database Server.
+	- 1x Postgres 12 or newer Database Server.
 - **Software**: Software requirements:
 	- Java JRE 1.8 installed on the Application Server
-	- Administration Privileges to run processes on restricted ports (80/443)
+	- Administration Privileges to run processes on restricted ports (443)
 	- Optional: A valid SSL certificate for the domain name of the application server.
-	- Microsoft SQL Server 2016 or greater.
-The MS SQL database should be configured to:
-		- allow connections on a static TCP/IP port `1433`
-		- fulltext module should be installed.
-This can be done by:
-			1. Open the Programs and Features control panel.
-			2. Select `Microsoft SQL Server 2016` and click `Change`.
-			3. When prompted to `Add/Repair/Remove`, select `Add` and provide intallation media.
-			4. Advance through the wizard until the Feature Selection screen.
-Then select `Full-Text and Semantic Extractions for Search`.
 	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, Microsoft Edge or other with good HTML5 support).
 IE11 is currently supported alhtough performance is degraded and support will be discontinued beyond Q3 2019
 	- A service manager, such as https://nssm.cc/ , can be used to install ANET as a service on Windows
 - **Network Accessibility**
-	- Users will acccess the Application Server over HTTP/HTTPS (`80`/`443`)
+	- Users will acccess the Application Server over HTTPS (`443`)
-	- The Application Server will access the SQL Server over port `1433` (or whatever port you have SQL configured to)
+	- The Application Server will access the SQL Server over port `5432` (or whatever port you have SQL configured to)
 	- The Application Server will need to access an Active Directory server for authentication
 	- The Application Server will need to access an SMTP server for email sending.
 - **Service Accounts**